tytydraco/yessleep/out/Broken_by_the_night.md

 Doctors had also run out of medications to try, the last being the narcoleptic anesthetic Xyrem (aka GHB, the infamous date-rape drug from [Diddy’s parties](https://www.nbcphiladelphia.com/entertainment/entertainment-news/sean-diddy-combs-baby-oil-was-allegedly-laced-with-date-rape-drug/4002710/?amp=1)) — a Schedule I narcotic prescribed off-label by Dr. Earley as an extreme final resort.
 As the most controlled substance in America (only one central pharmacy is authorized to dispense it), Xyrem was taking forever to get approved, required passing through safety hoops, and cost $25,000 per month.
 Receiving it was weeks or more away with no indication it would work where others failed.

 Sleep deprivation is a form of torture considered among the worst.
-Losing just one hour of sleep makes Division I basketball players miss twice as many shots the next day.
-One of the most sublime pieces of music ever written, Bach’s Goldberg Variations, was composed to help the insomnia of Ludwig II.
-He was Bavaria’s “Mad King” for a reason — sleeplessness makes you crazy.
+Losing a single hour of sleep makes Division I basketball players miss twice as many shots the next day.
+Perhaps the most sublime music ever written, Bach’s Goldberg Variations, was commissioned to treat the insomnia of Ludwig II.
+He was Bavaria’s “Mad King” for a reason — sleeplessness drives you crazy.

-We’ve all experienced at some point the relentless feeling after a single sleepless night.
+We’ve all experienced at some point the relentless feeling after one sleepless night.
 In as little as three days, sleep deprivation breaks prisoners of war into giving up classified secrets.
 So by the time my insomnia hit the 6-month mark in July, the once unfathomable thought of cutting my life short slowly started to creep into my mind as a last resort for rest.
 Insomnia had literally become my death bed.

 Compounding this was a chemical Catch-22.
 It’s paradoxical, but the most effective drugs doctors use for life-saving sleep come with “black box” warnings in their fine print about triggering severe depression and suicidality.
 So my hopelessness about not sleeping was being pharmacologically amped up by the same meds I’d been prescribed in the hope of sleep.
 I was trapped in a “damned if you do,” “damned if you don’t” loop with no way out between crippling depression from not sleeping, or crippling depression from sleeping pills.